 Arrange help if you need it.
 Some patients manage recovery independently without issues.
 Others benefit from having someone available during the first 24 hours to help with meals, medication management, or just provide company.
 Assess your situation honestly and arrange support if needed.

 At Optima Dental Surgery Center, we provide detailed pre-surgery instructions and remain available throughout your recovery for questions or concerns.
-If you’re considering gum grafting to address recession, sensitivity, or aesthetic concerns, schedule a consultation.
+If you’re considering gum grafting to address recession, sensitivity, or aesthetic concerns, schedule a free consultation.
 We’ll evaluate your specific situation, explain the procedure and recovery in detail, and give you realistic expectations for outcomes and healing.

-Gum Graft Recovery: Common Questions About Healing, Pain, and Timeline
+Gum Graft Recovery: Frequently Asked Questions

 How long does gum graft recovery take?